fpetrungaro/fpbooks/README.md

 ```sql
 CREATE DATABASE fp_books_db;
 ```
-Create `.env.development` and `.env.test` files in the root of the project.
+Create `.env.development` file in the root of the project.

 `.env.development`
 ```text